prcutler/castopod-user-guide/docs/instance/add-podcast.md

 ### Type

-Choose how your listeners should listen to your podcast.
-Episodic lets listeners know they can consume your podcast in any order, such as an interview podcast.
-Choose Serial if your episodes are meant to be listened to in sequential order.
+Choose how your listeners should listen to your podcast.  **Episodic** lets listeners know they can consume your podcast in any order, such as an interview podcast.
+Choose **Serial** if your episodes are meant to be listened to in sequential order.

 ### Medium

 Choose the type of audio for your podcast:

-* Podcast: a standard podcast.
+* **Podcast**: a standard podcast.
-* Music: A feed of music organized into an "album" with each item a song within the album.
+* **Music**: A feed of music organized into an "album" with each item a song within the album.
-* Audiobook: A specific type of audio with one item per feed, or where items represent chapters within a book.
+* **Audiobook**: A specific type of audio with one item per feed, or where items represent chapters within a book.

 ## Classification